MOHAMED-RG/Retail-Sales-Project/README.md

 - **Power BI** for data analysis, DAX calculations, and interactive visualization

-The goal is to transform raw retail transaction data into clear and actionable business insights.
+The goal is to transform raw retail transaction data into clear business insights.

 ## 📁 Dataset